salesforce/lwc/packages/@lwc/features/README.md

 ## Runtime flags

-Runtime flags are disabled by default and can be enabled or disabled via `globalThis.LWC_config.features`.
-Set the flag to `true` to enable and set the flag to `false` to compile out the feature.
+Runtime flags can be enabled or disabled by setting a boolean value for that flag in `globalThis.LWC_config.features`.
+If the flag is not explicitly configured, the feature is disabled by default.
+This configuration object must appear before `@lwc/engine` is initialized and should be defined at the application layer.

 ### Limitations